M. Provisions, contingent liabilities and contingent assets

 Discussion of the Bank's policy and criteria for adjusting deferred remuneration before vesting and (if permitted by national law) after vesting through claw back arrangements: In the case of employees covered under the Compensation Policy, all deferred variable compensation would be subjected to malus/clawback arrangements as provided in the RBI guidelines and this would be administered by the NRC.

-(f) Description of the different forms of variable remuneration that the Bank utilises and the rationale for using these different forms:
+(f) Description of the different forms of variable remuneration that the Bank utilises and the rationale for using these different forms: As per the Compensation Policy, the variable remuneration will comprise of cash and non-cash components.

-new Compensation Policy, only the employees falling under the categories of Material Risk Takers (MRTs), Risk Control & Compliance Staff (RCS) and All Other Employees (AOEs) and who do not earn performance linked incentives, are eligible for variable remuneration which could be in cash and/or non- cash forms.
+Overview of the forms of variable remuneration offered.
+A discussion of the use of different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or group of employees, a description of the factors that determine the mix and their relative importance: As per the new Compensation Policy, only the employees falling under the categories of Material Risk Takers (MRTs), Risk Control & Compliance Staff (RCS) and All Other Employees (AOEs) and who donot earn performance linked incentives, are eligible for variable remuneration which could be in cash and/or non- cash forms.
 The Policy also determines the category-wise mix of the variable compensation payable.

-f) Implementation of IFRS converged Indian Accounting Standards (Ind AS)
+f).
+Implementation of IFRS converged Indian Accounting Standards (Ind AS)

-As per the RBI circular RBI/2015-16/315 DBR.BPBC.
-No.76/21.07.001/2015-16 dated February 11,2016 Implementation of Indian Accounting Standards (Ind AS), The banks are advised to follow the Indian Accounting Standards as notified under the Companies (Indian Accounting Standards) Rules, 2015, subject to any guideline or direction issued by the the Reserve Bank in this regard.
-The Banks in India currently prepare their financial statements as per the guidelines issued by the RBI, the Accounting Standards notified under section 133 of the Companies Act, 2013 and generally accepted accounting principles in India (Indian GAAP).
+As per the RBI circular RBI/2015-16/315 DBR.BRBC.
+No.76/21.07.001/2015-16 dated February 11, 2016 Implementation of Indian Accounting Standards (Ind AS), The banks are advised to follow the Indian Accounting Standards as notified under the Companies (Indian Accounting Standards) Rules, 2015, subject to any guideline or direction issued by the the Reserve Bank in this regard.
+The Banks in India currently prepare their financial statements as per the guidelines issued by the RBI, the Accounting Standards notified under section 133 of the Companies Act, 2013 and generally accepted accounting principles in India (Indian GAAR).
 In January 2016, the Ministry of Corporate Affairs issued the roadmap for implementation of new Indian Accounting Standards (Ind AS), which were based on convergence with the International Financial Reporting Standards (IFRS), for scheduled commercial banks, insurance companies and non-banking financial companies (NBFCs).
 In March 2019, RBI deferred the implementation of Ind AS for banks till further notice as the recommended legislative amendments were under consideration of Government of India.
-The Bank had undertaken preliminary diagnostic analysis of the GAAP differences between Indian GAAP vis-a-vis Ind AS and shall proceed for ensuring the compliance as per applicable requirements and directions in this regard.
+The Bank had undertaken preliminary diagnostic analysis of the GAAR differences between Indian GAAR vis-a-vis Ind AS and shall proceed for ensuring the compliance as per applicable requirements and directions in this regard.

 The Expected life of the stock option is based on historical data and current expectation and is not necessarily indicative of the pattern that may occur.